Snapp-Org/deploypro-docs/docs/gcp/3-create-static-app.md

 ---
 sidebar_order    : 3
-title            : Create a Static App using AWS Server sidebar_label    : Create a Static App
+title            : Create a Static App using GCP Server sidebar_label    : Create a Static App
 ---

-# Create a Static App with AWS on [DeployPRO](https://deploypro.dev/)
+# Create a Static App with GCP on [DeployPRO](https://deploypro.dev/)
 @todo

 <br />